 There are exceptions to this rule, and if you’re a couple who lives in an open Floor Plan then I applaud you!

-Rich and I knew we’d be working from our RV, so 2 rooms + the bathroom area were a must for us.
+I knew we’d be working from our RV, so 2 rooms + the bathroom area were a must for us.
 We have a bedroom that’s at the rear of our motorhome, which is separated from our kitchen/dining/living area by a split bath.
 The bath area also has a door on one end, and a sliding accordion screen, which turns that area into a dressing area.
 This layout works very well for us, providing the perfect sound buffer when one or both of us are on client or personal calls.

 Some larger RVs have 3 or 4 zones or rooms plus a bath-and-a-half.
 Others offer bunk beds that are separated by a curtain, and while they aren’t technically a separate room, I would call them a separate ‘zone’ since they offer some privacy.
 Toy Haulers include a garage that converts into a separate living area for guests once the toys are removed.
 We’ve seen 5th Wheel Toy Haulers with 4 different living zones and two patios!
 If you have a family and are planning to do much RVing I definitely recommend looking at these multi-room models.